Getting Started

 ./mail_laser

-This starts the SMTP server on 0.0.0.0:2525 and the health check on 0.0.0.0:8080 with all default resilience settings.
+This starts the SMTP server on 0.0.0.0:2525 and the health check on 0.0.0.0:8080, with DMARC off, attachments delivered inline, and all default resilience settings.
+See Authorization for how to tighten the policy.